Lifecycle Callbacks Deep Dive

 The specification defines exactly four lifecycle callbacks: constructor, connectedCallback, disconnectedCallback, and attributeChangedCallback.
 Each serves a single, non-overlapping intent:

-Violating these boundaries (e.g., performing heavy DOM queries in constructor) triggers spec violations or unpredictable hydration states.
+Violating these boundaries (e.g., performing DOM queries on children in the constructor) triggers spec violations or unpredictable hydration states.

 Browser Engine Integration Points